-The JFK Family Medicine Center opens to provide patients with patient-centered care and a wide-array of services.
+The JFK Family Medicine Center opens to provide patients with patient-centered care and a wide array of services.

-Hartwyck at Oak Tree opens offering skilled nursing services and respite care in pleasant, comfortable surroundings.
+Hartwyck at Oak Tree opens, offering skilled nursing services and respite care in pleasant, comfortable surroundings.

 Haven Hospice opens inside of JFK.
 Haven Hospice is for patients and their families who are coping with a life-threatening illness.

 New Jersey Neuroscience Institute at JFK opens.
-The creation of the Institute attracted top neuroscience experts from all across the United States with its clinical research and trials, medical and surgical education and innovative treatment protocols.
+The creation of the Institute attracts top neuroscience experts from all across the United States with its clinical research and trials, medical and surgical education and innovative treatment protocols.